ivandokov/depy/readme.md

 ```

 ## Configuration
-The initialization creates `.depy` directory.
+The initialization creates `depy` directory.
 There you will find all configuration files and hooks.
-The file `.depy/config` is the main file.
+The file `depy/config` is the main file.
 There you describe your server details, hooks, ignored files and folders and others.
 The file is a simple bash file with variables.

 ### Servers
 To define a server connection you should have a similar block like the one below.
 The server name is the first part of the variables.
 For example `production_host` or `staging_host`.
 All variables are required for a server.